Correlation Coefficients > Tetrachoric Correlation

 What is Tetrachoric Correlation?

 The term “tetrachoric correlation” comes from the tetrachoric series, a numerical method used before the advent of computers.
-While it’s more common to estimate correlations with methods like maximum likelihood estimation, there is a basic formula you can use.
+While it’s more common to estimate correlations with methods like maximum likelihood estimation, there is a basic formula you can use to get an approximation.

 Formula and Example